Stunning panoramic views

 Near Wittenham Clumps

-Our Farm Step project is also based at Little Wittenham.
+Our Farm Step initiative is also based at Little Wittenham.
 This gives people and communities the opportunity to get that vital first step on the ladder to enable them to set up their own green, land based business.

 Earth Trust has regular family events throughout the year.
 View the latest What's On calendar.